rs-station/careless/README.md

 ## Installation with GPU Support
 Careless supports GPU acceleration on NVIDIA GPUs through the CUDA library.
 We strongly encourage users to take advantage of this feature.
 To streamline installation, we maintain a script which installs careless with CUDA support.
 The following section will guide you through installing careless for the GPU.

 1) **Install the NVIDIA driver** for your accelerator card.
-On most high performance computing scenarios, this driver should be pre-installed.
+In most high performance computing scenarios, this driver should be pre-installed.
 If it is not, we suggest you contact your system administrator as installation will require elevated privileges.

     You may check if the driver is functional by typing `nvidia-smi`.
 If it is working properly you will see output like the following,